Skip to main content

 Labor Law

-Under Slovak law, there is more than one type of employment contract recognised.
-However, fixed-term employment contracts may only be entered into for a maximum of two years.
+Under Slovak law, more than one type of employment contract is recognised.
+Fixed-term employment contracts may generally be agreed for a maximum of two years and may only be extended or renewed within statutory limits.
+Employment relationships are primarily governed by the Slovak Labour Code.

 Main Industries